Baltimore Orioles vs. New York Yankees Results, Stats, and Recap - September 11, 2020 Gametracker

 TRAINER'S ROOM

-Orioles: Cobb was added to the roster as Baltimore's 29th man for the doubleheader.
-Manager Brandon Hyde said the team will demote a different player before Saturday.
+Orioles: DH Renato Nunez was hit in the left hand by Tanaka's pitch in the second inning.
+His hand immediately began to turn black and blue, but he remained in the game.
+He was sent for X-rays. ...
+Cobb was added to the roster as Baltimore's 29th man for the doubleheader.
+Hyde said the team will demote a different player before Saturday.

 Yankees: OF Aaron Judge (right calf) and DH Giancarlo Stanton (left hamstring) could report to the team's alternate site for at-bats this weekend, putting them on track to return to the lineup by next weekend. ...
 LHP James Paxton's status remains unclear following a setback in his recovery from a flexor tendon strain in his throwing arm.
-Boone said there's ''still a chance on some level'' that Paxton pitches again this season, and said it's possible the 31-year-old could return as a reliever.
-Paxton can become a free agent after the season. ...
-RHP Jonathan Loaisiga (non-COVID, unspecified medical issue) was set to throw a bullpen Friday and another Sunday with the expectation he could rejoin the bullpen Tuesday.
+It's possible the 31-year-old could return as a reliever. ...
+Kriske was New York's 29th man.

 UP NEXT